 Quality Migrant Admission Scheme

-This temporary visa allows the stay for 24 months, renewable, provided you have obtained a job or run a business.
-After the first renewal, permit must be renewed every 3 years.
-After 7 years of continuous residency, you may be eligible for permanent residency, provided that you have paid taxes in each year..
+This temporary visa allows for a stay of 24 months, renewable, provided you have obtained a job or run a business.
+After the first renewal, a permit must be renewed every 3 years.
+After 7 years of continuous residency, you may be eligible for permanent residency, provided that you have paid taxes in each year.
 Direct dependents may be included.

 The Scheme is restricted at a certain yearly quota.
 You must perform a point based test and be proficient in written and spoken Chinese (Putonghua or Cantonese) or English, in order to be eligible.

-You must score 80 points in the “General Points test” is assessed in the following way:
+You must score 80 points in the “General Points test” assessed in the following way:

 - Age (Maximum 30p)

-- Academic/Professional Qualifications (Maximum 70p) (Must be on top 100 in certain university rankings)
+- Academic/Professional Qualifications (Maximum 70p) (Must be in top 100 in certain university rankings)

 - Work experience (Max 55p)

 + Not less than 10 years' graduate or specialist level work experience, including at least 5 years in a senior role (40p)

 + Not less than 5 years' graduate or specialist level work experience, including at least 2 years in a senior role (30p)

 + Not less than 5 years' graduate or specialist level work experience (15p)

 + Not less than 2 years' graduate or specialist level work experience (5p)